zgoad1/PugG/README.md

 ***B***

-- Sometimes the player is suddenly restarted.
-Seemingly random.
+- None

 ***C***

-- None
+- Music starts over when level restarts [in progress by Zac]

 *About bug ranks*
 - *A rank: Causes the game to become completely unplayable*